Private Tours Entirely Designed Around You

 Recommended to try: Single-origin chocolate bars, pralines, truffles

 Frederic Blondeel is the stop for anyone who cares about what happens before the chocolate is boxed.
 The whole thing is bean-to-bar, with cocoa beans roasted to bring out different tasting notes, so the chocolate has a real sense of origin rather than just “sweet.”
-It is a little out of the centre, but it is worth it when you want something more modern than the classic gallery shops.
+It is a little out of the center, but it is worth it when you want something more modern than the classic gallery shops.

 Modern bean-to-bar chocolate counter at Frederic Blondeel